Wreath Macdonald operators: Difference operators

 We have written this so that we can repeat the calculation for $a=1$ for general $a$ in increasing order.
 Note that as we do this, we can rewrite factors in $(\dagger)$ of (\ref{APLeft}) in terms of $T_{\Ju_a}^{-1}x_{p,\Ju_a}$ using (\ref{ShiftRename}).
-It is cleaner to present the end result as a sum of compositions of operators.
-Namely, let
+The end result of the residue calculation is